 6. Adventures of Huckleberry Finn by Mark Twain (1884)

-Often regarded as the first Great American Novel, Adventures of Huckleberry Finn blends humor with social commentary.
-Huck’s journey down the Mississippi River alongside Jim, a runaway slave, challenges the moral contradictions of society.
-Twain’s sharp wit and exploration of race and freedom make it one of the most influential and controversial books in American literature.
+Often regarded as the first Great American Novel, Adventures of Huckleberry Finn blends humor with sharp social critique.
+Huck’s journey down the Mississippi River alongside Jim, a runaway slave, challenges the era’s moral contradictions, solidifying its place in American literary heritage.

 7. The Catcher in the Rye by J.D.
 Salinger (1951)